-Born in 1953 in Santa Monica, California, Dean Bradshaw won a scholarship to study at the Art Center in Los Angeles, but chose the medical school route at UCLA instead.
-After working his way through school for a famous furniture maker in Beverly Hills, Dean decided to move to Utah in 1978, where he began making artistic handmade furniture and painting portraiture for prominent families in the 1978-1981 period.
+Dean Bradshaw was born in 1953 in Santa Monica, California.
+He won a scholarship to study at the Art Center in Los Angeles, but chose medical school at UCLA instead.
+After working his way through school for a famous furniture maker in Beverly Hills, Dean Bradshaw decided to move to Utah, where he began making artistic handmade furniture and painting portraiture for prominent families.

-In his painting Bradshaw seeks to achieve abstract quality using recognizable shapes.
+In his paintings Dean Bradshaw seeks to achieve abstract quality using recognizable shapes.
 He works plein air, relying on his good memory and photographs for minimal reference.

 “Painting directly from nature means the world to me.
 It opens up new dimensions in the way I see light and color and deepens my appreciation for nature and life as a whole,” explains Bradshaw.

 TEXTURE AND COLOR